jetthoughts/jt.github.io/README.md

 it will create folder `gemini-report` with all report of your tests.

-Yo can run tests only in console without creating report, to do it run command:
+You can run tests only in console without creating report, to do that run command:

 ```
 gemini test tests/gemini_tests/all_pages.js